chalmerlowe/intro_to_sprinting/class_materials/git_config.md

 ## The big picture

-These are the two fundamental configurations needed to use `git`.
+These are the two fundamental configurations needed to use Git.

-**Note:** The `--global` option applies these settings to all `git` projects on your machine
+**Note:** The `--global` option applies these settings to all Git projects on your machine
 * You only need to run this **once per computer**.
 * To change a setting, simply re-run the command.
 * To override these settings for a specific project (e.g., a work project versus a personal project), simply run the command while in that project directory, and leave out the `--global` option.

-Later sections of the workshop will go into greater depth on using `git`.
+Later sections of the workshop will go into greater depth on using Git.

 ## Deep dive

-`git` is a command-line tool, and as such you will be doing a lot of typing when you work with it.
-There are many configurations that can be set for `git` but they are outside the scope of this workshop.
+Git is a command-line tool, and as such you will be doing a lot of typing when you work with it.
+There are many configurations that can be set for Git but they are outside the scope of this workshop.

-Because `git` is a command-line tool, if you need a primer for the command line, check out the [Learn the command-line](https://www.codecademy.com/learn/learn-the-command-line) course on Codecademy.
+Because Git is a command-line tool, if you need a primer for the command line, check out the [Learn the command-line](https://www.codecademy.com/learn/learn-the-command-line) course on Codecademy.
 If you just need a quick reference, check out the cheatsheets in **Resources** section below.

 ## Resources